mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 #### Skills and Training

-Each career has four or five types of skill table associated with it – Personal Development, Service Skills, Assignment Skills (divided into three sub-tables corresponding to assignments), Officer and Advanced Education.
+Each career has four or five types of skill table associated with it – Personal Development, Service<br/>Skills, Assignment Skills (divided into three sub-tables corresponding to assignments), Officer and Advanced Education.
 In each term you spend in a career, pick one of these tables and roll 1D to see which skill you increase.

 You may only roll on the Advanced Education or Commissioned tables if you have the listed requirement (usually EDU 8 or higher, or a certain rank).